 Editor's note: How the LADN service area is provided to the AMF is FFS.

-When the UE performs a successful registration procedure, the AMF notifies the UE of the Availability information in the Registration Accept message, which indicates the specific LADNs that are available to the UE in the registration area, based on the local configuration information in AMF (e.g. via OAM), the operator's policy, and the UE subscription information.

 LADN Availability Information provided to the UE by the AMF consists of LADN DNN and LADN service area information.
 The LADN service area information provided to the UE during the registration procedure includes a set of Tracking Areas that belong to the current Registration Area of the UE (i.e. the intersection of the LADN service area and the current Registration Area).
 The AMF does not create Registration Area based on the availability of LADNs.

 NOTE 1: It is thus possible that the LADN service area information sent by the AMF to the UE contains only a sub-set of the full LADN service area as the LADN service area can contain TA(s) outside of the registration area of the UE

-Editor's note: additional levels of granularity are FFS.
+Additional levels of granularity of LADN service area is not supported in this release.